stevenaeola/proggold_2324/assignment_2/PITCHME.md

 - Use static HTML pages loading dynamic JSON content from server via AJAX
 - Server written in nodejs to provide JSON through REST API
 - Prepare a 2 minute video demonstrating your code
-- Do a code quality review of four other submissions

 ---